davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 public string DoOperationBlocking3()
 {
-    // Bad - Blocking the thread that enters, and blocking the theadpool thread inside.
+    // Bad - Blocking the thread that enters, and blocking the threadpool thread inside.
     // In the case of an exception, this method will throw an AggregateException containing another AggregateException, containing the original exception. return Task.Run(() => DoAsyncOperation().Result).Result;
 }

 public string DoOperationBlocking4()
 {
-    // Bad - Blocking the thread that enters, and blocking the theadpool thread inside. return Task.Run(() => DoAsyncOperation().GetAwaiter().GetResult()).GetAwaiter().GetResult();
+    // Bad - Blocking the thread that enters, and blocking the threadpool thread inside. return Task.Run(() => DoAsyncOperation().GetAwaiter().GetResult()).GetAwaiter().GetResult();
 }